gfgprojects/ecowheataly_repast4py_model/README.md

 - `pandas`
 - `brightway2` (for environmental impact calculations)

-A working MPI implementation must be installed in computational setting.
+A working MPI implementation must be installed in your computational setting.
 This is required by repast4py.

-Follow the instructions [here](https://repast.github.io/repast4py.site/index.html) if you have not an MPI environment.
+Follow the instructions in the [Repast4py](https://repast.github.io/repast4py.site/index.html) web site if you have not an MPI environment installed.

-Then proceed to the installation through the following commands:
+Then, proceed to the installation through the following commands:

 ```bash
 git clone https://github.com/gfgprojects/ecowheataly_repast4py_model.git